samuelim01/tp/docs/UserGuide.md

 --------------------------------------------------------------------------------------------------------------------
 ### Deleting a guest: `guest delete`
-Deletes the specified guest from the guest list.
+Deletes the specified guest from WedLog.

 ```text
 guest delete INDEX